Logius-standaarden/fsc-core/draft-fsc-core-00.md

 ### Interfaces

 The Contract Manager functionality **MUST** implement an gRPC service, as specified on [grpc.io](https://grpc.io/docs/), with the name `ContractManagerService`.
 This service **MUST** offer four Remote Procedure Calls (rpc):
-- `CreateProposal`, used to offer a contract proposal to be signed by the receiver
+- `SubmitProposal`, used to offer a contract proposal to be signed by the receiver
 - `SignContract`, used to sign a contract
 - `RejectContract`, used to reject a contract
 - `RevokeContract`, used to revoke a contract
 - `ListContracts`, lists contracts for the Peer making the request
+- `ListCertifcates`, lists certificates matching the public key fingerprints

 Rpc's **MUST** use Protocol Buffers of the version 3 Language Specification to exchange messages, as specified on [developers.google.com](https://developers.google.com/protocol-buffers/docs/reference/proto3-spec).
 The messages are specified below.